 A. Yes.
 Millions of people have safely received a COVID-19 vaccine, and careful monitoring efforts have supported the science demonstrating vaccine safety.
 In addition, the FDA has now approved the Pfizer-BioNTech COVID-19 Vaccine for the prevention of COVID-19 disease in individuals 16 years of age and older.

 The CDC and the FDA continue to monitor individuals who have received the vaccine to ensure there’s no evidence of even rare safety issues.
 Although the COVID-19 vaccine is new, the science behind creating a vaccine has been around for a long time and is scientifically proven to be safe and effective.

 Q. Does the COVID-19 vaccine work?

-A. Yes, we know that all the COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19.
-You can read about the different vaccines in use on the CDC website (see our Resources section).
+A. Yes, we know that all the COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing serious illness and death as a result of COVID-19.
+You can read about the different vaccines in use on the CDC website (see link in our Resources section).

 Q. I’ve heard a lot of different things about the vaccine, how do I know what to believe?

 A. There is a lot of information about vaccines in the news right now, and some of it is not based in science.
 We encourage you to read the articles included in our Resources section at the end of this page from the Centers for Disease Control (CDC) and Food and Drug Administration (FDA) and other trusted institutions.

 What to Expect from the COVID-19 Vaccine

 Q. Are there any side effects from the COVID-19 vaccine?